-Grimshaw suggests that, contrary to the prevailing view, argument structure is in fact structured: it encodes prominence relations among arguments that reflect both their thematic and their aspectual properties.
-The prominence relations support a new theory of external arguments with far-reaching consequences for the syntactic behavior of predicates and the nature of cross-categorical variation in argument structure.
+Argument Structure is a contribution to linguistics at the interface between lexical syntax and lexical semantics.
+It formulates an original and highly predictive theory of argument structure that accounts for a large number of syntactic phenomena.
+The main analytical focus is on passives, nominals, psychological predicates, and the theory of external arguments.
+In the course of Argument Structure, Jane Grimshaw suggests that, contrary to the prevailing view, argument structure is in fact structured; it encodes prominence relations among arguments which reflect both their thematic and their aspectual properties.
+The prominence relations support a new theory of external arguments, with far reaching consequences for the syntactic behavior of predicates, and the nature of cross-categorial variation in argument structure.